knownasilya/paratrooper/README.md

 The user + host address of the server, i.e. `root@yourserver.com`.

 ## Notes
-- Following a successful deploy, `nd` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.
+- Following a successful deploy, `pt` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.

-- As a shorthand, the `nd init`, `nd deploy`, `nd remove` commands can also be referred to by their first letter, i.e. `nd i`, `nd d` and `nd r` respectively.
+- As a shorthand, the `pt init`, `pt deploy`, `pt remove` commands can also be referred to by their first letter, i.e. `pt i`, `pt d` and `pt r` respectively.

 - If no errors are reported, the command was successful.
-The appropriate zero or non-zero error code is returned to allow `nd` to be invoked by third party tools.
+The appropriate zero or non-zero error code is returned to allow `pt` to be invoked by third party tools.

 - It's assumed that **all** files in the `sites-enabled` nginx directory are valid config files, i.e. that your `nginx.conf` includes them using something like this `include /etc/nginx/sites-enabled/*;`.